ibm-cloud-docs/vpc/about-confidential-computing.md

 A new operating system that leverages the IBM Secure Execution for Linux technology is now available as **IBM Hyper Protect**.
 The associated image that's used to create the instance is called the [IBM Hyper Protect Container Runtime (HPCR) image](/docs/vpc?topic=vpc-vsabout-images#hyper-protect-runtime).
 A virtual server instance that's provisioned by using this image is called as an **{{site.data.keyword.cloud_notm}} {{site.data.keyword.hpvs}} for VPC** (Virtual Private Cloud) instance.

+For a technical deep dive into the IBM Hyper Protect Platform, see the white paper [The Second Generation of IBM Hyper Protect Platform](https://www.ibm.com/downloads/cas/GPVMWPM3){: external}.

 For the on-prem version of {{site.data.keyword.hpvs}}, see [IBM Hyper Protect Virtual Servers v2.1](https://community.ibm.com/community/user/ibmz-and-linuxone/blogs/nicolas-mding/2022/10/06/ibm-hyper-protect-virtual-servers-v21){: external}.

 ## {{site.data.keyword.hpvs}} for VPC